burakaktna/tkgmservice/README.md

 ### Security

-If you discover any security related issues, please email burak.aktna@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email burak.aktna@gmail.com instead of using the issue tracker.

 ## Credits